 Each language provides rules of precedence and associativity that determine for each expression which operands bind to which operators.
 These rules are also known as grouping or binding.

-Experience and experimental evidence show that developers can have incorrect beliefs about the relative precedence of many binary operators.
-See, Developer beliefs about binary operator precedence.
+Experience and experimental evidence show that developers can have incorrect beliefs about the relative precedence of many binary operators, as documented by D. Jones in Developer beliefs about binary operator precedence.[30].

-Cross reference
+Related coding guidelines

 JSF AV Rules[31]: 204 and 213